Cirrus-Minor/witchblast/readme.txt

 Changes
 -------
 Next version
-- ADD New ennemy
+- ADD New enemy
 - ADD 3 new items
 - ADD Show player's impact when he's hurt
 - ADD New music when the player dies
-- ADD Mouse support - Player can fire with left click
+- ADD Mouse support - Player can fire with left click, switch shot types with the wheel
 - ADD Pause
 - ADD Save / restore game
 - ADD Slowing (creature state)
+- ADD HUD for shot types
-- MOD Damages inflicetd by the player have been modified
+- MOD Damages inflicted by the player have been modified
 - MOD The player's bolt size depend of the damages
-- MOD Only usefull data displayed on the minimap
+- MOD Only useful data displayed on the minimap
 - FIX Fade in / fade out text bugs
 - FIX Merchant z-ordering bug
 - FIX It was possible to begin at the exit
+- FIX Various bad references crashes